Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Methods

 \subsection{Simulation setups}

-For the EMD simulations of ThO$_2$, we utilize the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \cite{LAMMPS} package, combined with an empirical interatomic potential (EIP) referred to as Cooper-Rushton-Grimes (CRG) potential from Cooper et al. \cite{Cooper2014}.
-General Utility Lattice Program (GULP) \cite{Gale2003} is used for LD calculations to obtain phonon eigenvector $\mathbf{e}_{j,n}$, frequency $\omega_{n}$ and group velocity $\mathbf{v}_{g,n}$ for the perfect lattice at the ground state.
-To consider the impact of point defects including $\mathrm{V_O}$, $\mathrm{V_{Th}}$, $\mathrm{O_i}$ and $\mathrm{Th_i}$ on phonon transport, we constructed the defect-bearing supercells by removing or adding one Th or O atom (atom addition is at the octahedral site).
+For the EMD simulations of ThO$_2$, we utilize the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \cite{LAMMPS} package, combined with an empirical interatomic potential (EIP) referred to as the Cooper-Rushton-Grimes (CRG) potential from Cooper et al. \cite{Cooper2014}.
+This potential has been demonstrated well to reproduce thermophysical and defect properties in ThO$_2$ \cite{Cooper2014,cooper2015modellingthermal,cooper2015thermophysical}.
+The General Utility Lattice Program (GULP) \cite{Gale2003} is used for LD calculations to obtain the phonon eigenvectors $\mathbf{e}_{j,n}$, frequencies $\omega_{n}$ and group velocities $\mathbf{v}_{g,n}$ for the perfect lattice at the ground state.
+A ThO$_2$ supercell structure containing 1500 atoms (5$\times$5$\times$5 conventional unit cells) is used throughout this work.
+Such choice of supercell size is based on a converging test on the thermal conductivity using supercell sizes ranging from 3$\times$3$\times$3 to 6$\times$6$\times$6 conventional unit cells (see details in Supplementary Materials (SM), Figure S1) and the trade-off between phonon details and computation cost.
+To consider the impact of point defects including $\mathrm{V_O}$, $\mathrm{V_{Th}}$, $\mathrm{I_O}$, and $\mathrm{I_{Th}}$ on phonon transport, defect-bearing supercells are constructed by removing or adding Th or O atoms in the atomic configurations.
+We create vacancies by removing O or Th atoms and create interstitials by inserting O or Th atoms at the octahedral site.
+Three concentrations of point defects, 0.067\%, 0.133\%, and 0.267\%, are achieved by removing or adding 1, 2, and 4 Th or O atoms, respectively.
+Defects are even distributed in the simulation cells to avoid strong interactions.